bmewing/mgsubcpp/README.md

 ## First test

 Shift the words in "hey, how are you?" one to the left.
-The solution is incorrect for qdap.
+The solution is incorrect for qdap. *January 16, 2018 commit modifying regex creation to happen only once and via a lambda function as resulted in a 30% decrease in compute time*

 ```r